-Buy points with a bonus of up to 100%
+Buy Points With a Bonus of up to 100%

-Normally you pay $10 (about 8,87€) per 1.000 points.
-With a bonus of 100% you only end up paying $5 (approx. 4,43€) per 1.000 points.
-This gives you a price of 0,50 USD-Cent per point.
+Normally you pay US$10 (~€9) per 1,000 points.
+With a bonus of 100%, you only end up paying US$5 (~€5) per 1,000 points.
+This gives you a price of 0.50 USD-Cent per point.

 If you sign up for a Hilton Honors account now, you will have to wait 30 days to purchase points and collect at least one Honors Point.
-Otherwise you will have to wait 90 days until the first purchase of points.
+Otherwise, you will have to wait 90 days until the first purchase of points.

 Whether these changes are positive or negative for members cannot be said with full certainty.
 Officially, however, Hilton has promised that no hotels will become more expensive as a result of the change.

 Note: If you only have a few points in your Honors account, you will only see availability for hotels for which you have enough points.
 If you wish to check availability regardless of your account balance, simply log out of your account!